Cooking Conversion ChartLast updated on 6/8/2018

-The U.S. system of measurements is based off of the old British Imperial system, and the U.S. remains one of the few countries in the world that hasn’t switched to metric.
-But because there are so many chefs and recipes that come out of the U.S., understanding this system and how to scale recipes remains a necessity.
+The U.S. system of measurements is based on the old British Imperial system, and the U.S. remains one of the few countries in the world that hasn’t switched to metric.
+Because so many chefs and recipes come out of the U.S., understanding this system and how to scale recipes remains a necessity., understanding this system and how to scale recipes remains a necessity.

 U.S. Liquid Measurements